 activity-dependent RNA editing in neurons

+Can neural activity modify RNA after transcription?
 In RNA editing, adenosines are converted to inosine (A-to-I editing) by a deaminase after transcription.
-At the ribosome, inosine is read as guanosine (base pairs with cytosine) and thus can alter the amino acid translation of the edited transcript.
+At the ribosome, inosine is read as guanosine and thus can alter the amino acid translation of the edited transcript.
 There is a growing number of newly identified A-to-I RNA editing sites in the genome but editing levels of the best characterized sites seem to be fixed after early development.
 We screened all known coding, non-synonymous editing sites in the rat genome to understand how neural activity can influence RNA editing.
 We found that activity can dynamically alter editing in several functionally relevant transcripts and that this editing depends crucially on Ca2+ entry into the cell.

 long-term time-lapse imaging of growing cortical axons